-In the Deploy documentation URL box, enter a link to the documentation that describes the steps to install the application from a command-line interface (CLI).
+In the Deploy documentation URL box, enter a link to the documentation that describes the steps to deploy the app from a command line interface (CLI).
 For example, the documentation might be the readme for your Git repository.

 To finish creating the version, click Create.
 If you want to set up more versions, repeat these steps.

-If you want to preview your solution before it is visible on GCP Marketplace, or if you want your solution to be published privately, edit the Solution metadata section and select the Hide solution from end users check box.
+If you want to test the deployment of your solution before it is visible on Google Cloud Marketplace, or if you want your solution to be published privately, edit the Solution metadata section and select the Hide solution from end users check box.